“Things are going really well for me,” he said, sipping his coffee. “I’m making over $2000 a month!”

 And there was Lewis, a 19-year-old from San Diego with perfect Spanish, working under the table as a waiter for about $5 an hour (plus tips, as he’d always remind me).

 I was fascinated.
-For the next couple weeks I racked my brain wondering how I too could live in Mexico and spend my days eating tacos and drinking tequila and my nights fucking young Mexican girls.
+For the next couple weeks I racked my brain wondering how I too could live in Mexico and spend my days eating tacos and drinking tequila and my nights with young Mexican girls.

 But in my heart I knew that I couldn’t stick around.
 I had a job, a girlfriend and my family in Canada and I needed to go back to them.